Seahawks training camp Day 9: Bobby Wagner sits out after having ‘procedure’; Ed Dickson weighs surgery

 “It’s very minor, but we’ve got to figure out exactly how to get this done and the timing of it and all,” Carroll said.

-That could open the door for Jacob Hollister to make the 53-man roster as a tight end alongside Will Dissly and Nick Vannett, who for now are working as the top two tight ends.
+That could open the door for Jacob Hollister to make the 53-man roster as a tight end alongside Will Dissly and Nick Vannett, who, for now, are working as the top two tight ends.
 But Hollister also sat out Monday with a groin issue that Carroll said is minor but that the team wants to monitor.’

 Most of the other absences also sounded like not much to worry about.
 Carroll said Reed “had to go home.
 He had a family thing.”